 Higher Education, Continuing Education, and Transfer Credits

 Upon arrival to Canada, statistics show that a very large number of immigrants pursue further education.
-For instance, an immigrant who may have a bachelor’s level education from his or her home country will pursue a master’s level education upon arrival in Canada or they may consider getting another bachelor’s degree with promising employment opportunities in a specific sector of the economy.
+For instance, an immigrant with a bachelor-level education from his or her home country will pursue a master’s level education upon arrival in Canada.
+Or, they might consider getting another bachelor’s degree with promising employment opportunities in a specific sector of the economy.